7 Ways to Get Extra Protein While JuicingPublished Date:

 Get Juicing With Protein!

 We think that juicing is just the best!
 To us, juices taste great when you know the perfect blend of ingredients.
 It does take time and trial to make a juice that you like.
 Or you can always just get one that’s pre-blended yet tasty and fresh!
 If you don’t know where to start on your juice journey, head on over to Little West!
-In our shop, you’ll find a wide range of delicious, cold pressed juices that are the perfect addition to any protein-rich diet.
+In our shop, you’ll find a wide range of delicious options for juice cleanse and juice subscription, and cold pressed juices that are the perfect addition to any protein-rich diet.